 - Stop newspaper delivery

-- Have someone shovel your walk and driveway
+- Have someone shovel or sweep your walk and driveway

 - Keep the car in the garage and close the door, while loading luggage